Book cover:

 Buy from Amazon

-When someone special dies - for under 7s
+Download: When someone special dies - for children under 7

 Child Bereavement UK

-When someone special dies - for ages 7 to 11
+Download: When someone special dies - for children from 7 to 11

 Child Bereavement UK